mrcotter/mrcotter_dotfiles/README.md

 ### - Update Bash Shell

 From the recipes, **[Homebrew](http://brew.sh/)** installed Bash 4 to `usr/local/bin/`.
-Using the following three commands, we’ll initiate a shell as the root user, append our desired shell’s path to a file of whitelisted system shells, and then change the system shell globally.
+Using the following three commands, we’ll initiate a shell as the root user, append new shell path to a file of whitelisted system shells, and then change the system shell globally.

 ```bash
 sudo -s